 From long experience F Barnes can say that, even if only a simple Will is involved, merely to call us to discuss the matter often brings to mind some forgotten issues.
 A friendly discussion with a member of our team can often anticipate events which have not even been contemplated.
 For a free initial discussion contact us

 DID YOU KNOW over 70% of the adult population do not have a Will.
-Those who do may not have updated them for a considerable time to take into account their changing family or financial situation.
+Those who do may not have updated them for a considerable time and have not taken into account their changing family or financial situation.
 If you wish to check your current position you can complete our simple online questionnaire and one of our legal team will contact you with specific advice relating to your circumstances.

 The government has laid down laws on succession called The Rules of Intestacy that will govern what happens to your assets should you die intestate (i.e. without a will).
 Very often these rules do not reflect what people would ideally wish to happen.

 The Inheritance and Trustees Powers Act 2014 came into effect on the 1st October 2014.
 This represents one of the most significant changes to Intestacy and Family Provision Law in a generation.

 It is therefore important that you make clear what you would like to happen by creating a will.